villhei/elixirtut/elixir_web/app/chapters/02_basic_types.md

 :cat
 ```

-Atoms or are constants, whose names are their values.
+Atoms are constant values, whose name is also their value.
 Atoms are sometimes called symbols in other languages.
-Every atom created during the programs life cycle is stored in an in-memory atom table and never removed.
-Creating atoms dynamically, say from incoming socket data, is highly discouraged as they might very well consume all your available memory.
+Every atom created during the programs life cycle is stored in an in-memory atom table, which is never subject to garbage collection.
+Creating atoms dynamically, say from incoming socket data, is highly discouraged as they might very well consume all your available memory over time.

+The point of atoms is mostly to act as constant values which are both easy to read as part of code and fast to compare during runtime.

 ```elixir
 iex> is_atom(:cat)